yashburshe/CS4530-Fall-2025/Assignments/ip1/ip1.md

 Your code will automatically be evaluated for linter errors and warnings.

-- Each lint error or warning will result in a deduction of -2 points (up to a maximum of 30 points).
-- This will not affect the 10 style points.
+- Lint errors result in a style score of 0/10.
+No partial credit is awarded in this case.
 - Line endings will not be counted as errors.

 The starter code comes with some lint problems, You are expected you to fix these linter problems, many of them will be fixed as you implement the tasks.